petrmichal0/weatherapp-frontend/README.md

 - Backend Repository: [https://github.com/petrmichal0/weatherapp-backend](https://github.com/petrmichal0/weatherapp-backend)

-The frontend application communicates with the backend through this API for retrieving weather data and handling user authentication.
-If you want to set up your own backend instance or contribute to the backend, you can find all the necessary information in the backend repository.
+All API endpoints and detailed documentation on how to interact with the backend are provided in the backend repository.
+If you want to see the available API requests and how to use them, please visit the backend repository's README or relevant documentation files.

 ## Screenshots